rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 irrelevant because individuals working on this topic care about something other than existential risk or have very different empirical views.
-Similarly, I don't have a good model of how much effort is going into various topics or the difficultly of various topics.
+Similarly, I don't have a good model of how much effort is going into various topics or the difficulty of various topics.
 Perhaps loads of people are spending lots of time working on interpretability work, but there doesn't appear to be much work here merely because the topic is so challenging.
 I also don't have a good model of the skills of aligned individuals.
-It's possible that shifting focuses in the way I recommend would result in people working in domains for which they have less skill or aptitude which could make shifting net harmful.
+It's possible that shifting focus in the way I recommend would result in people working in domains for which they have less skill or aptitude which could make shifting net harmful.
 As such, individuals, teams, and organizations should take their comparative advantage